Motivic random variables and representation stability I: Configuration spaces: Introduction

 and $\EE_\infty$ is applied to the coefficients of a power series.
 In particular, for any character polynomial $p$ we can obtain an explicit formula for $\EE_\infty [p]$ by expressing $p$ as a sum of monomials in the $X_k$ and using the formulas above. \end{maintheorem}

-\begin{remark} In fact, in Subsection \ref{subsec:MotAnalogCharPoly} we will construct avatars for the virtual local systems $\Vc_{\pi_{p,n}}$ living in a relative Grothendieck ring of varieties over $\Conf^n Y$, and then prove analogs of Theorem~\ref{thm:VirtualLocHS} and Corollary~\ref{cor:RelativeStab} below with $\HS$ replaced by an arbitrary motivic measure $\phi$.
+\begin{remark} In fact, in Subsection \ref{subsec:MotAnalogCharPoly} we will construct avatars for the virtual local systems $\Vc_{\pi_{p,n}}$ living in a relative Grothendieck ring of varieties over $\Conf^n (Y)$, and then prove analogs of Theorem~\ref{thm:VirtualLocHS} and Corollary~\ref{cor:RelativeStab} below with $\HS$ replaced by an arbitrary motivic measure $\phi$ (under a technical hypothesis on $\phi$ and $Y$).
 These analogs appear as Theorem \ref{thm:GeneralMotivicStab} and Corollary \ref{cor:GeneralRelativeStab}.
 The reason it is possible to give motivic avatars for these virtual local systems is that they can be isolated by taking virtual sums of generalized configuration spaces; this corresponds roughly to the fact that permutation representations span the representation rings of symmetric groups.